2017 Midwifery Research Grant Recipients

 The inaugural AOM Midwifery Research Grants were awarded to three recipients in two categories:

-Currently working as an associate professor in the Midwifery Education Program at McMaster University, Darling and her team are investigating access to midwifery care based on socioeconomic status in an effort to understand barriers to care and how midwifery practice groups can address those barriers.
+Currently working as an associate professor in the Midwifery Education Program at McMaster University, Liz Darling and her team are investigating access to midwifery care based on socioeconomic status, in an effort to understand barriers to care and how midwifery practice groups can address those barriers.

-Currently enrolled in the Midwifery Education Program, Arsenault and Landry will explore polyamorous families' experiences with pregnancy and birth, something which is currently not well researched.
+Currently enrolled in the Midwifery Education Program, Erika Arsenault and Sam Landry will explore polyamorous families' experiences with pregnancy and birth, something which is currently not well researched.